Living In Australia – A Complete How-To Guide

 We urge anyone contemplating moving to and living in Australia to take at least a short break (ideally an extended holiday) there.
-Spend time travelling round and getting to know the different regions and the people, look away from the tourism sights and sounds to see what real life is like in Australia and whether it really appeals.
+Spend time travelling around and getting to know the different regions and the people, look away from the tourist sights and sounds to see what real life is like in Australia and whether it really appeals.

 Get online, get on forums where other expats who have already made the move hang out, and get tips for filling in your application.
 There are companies who will help you to fill in the many complexities of your visa form to the very best of your ability so you stand the best chance of acceptance, but they all charge a high fee.